Aifff/Aifff/README.md

 ## About Me
-I'm a software developer, with extensive expertise in web development.
-Regularly plays with machine learning.
+I'm a software developer, with fluency in Java based applications and web development.
+Exploring and contributing in the world of Machine Learning, data science and their wonderful applications.
+You'll usually find me humming to 'Finite Simple Group of order 2'
 <!-- Previously I used to work at [DigitalDose Technologoes](https://www.digitaldose.com/) -->

 ❄️ A self-taught Developer and always a student of life.